 I know that the whole point of being in a couple is to have someone to spend your life with.
 But what happens when that person doesn’t share your passion for travelling and what happens when that person doesn’t want to do the things that you want to?
 In my opinion it’s better to do things alone than not do them at all.

 The truth is that I actually like travelling by myself and my reason is totally selfish – I can keep the hotel room at the temperature that makes me comfortable (which is usually really hot) and I can see everything on my list.
-I like travelling alone because it’s a feeling of personal freedom.
+I like travelling alone because it’s a feeling of personal freedom the disadvantage though, is that sometimes it’s cheaper to travel as a couple.
 Everything is about me and sometimes that is a really great feeling – even when you are in a couple.

 There is always safety in numbers.
 Exploring the city alone can be fun because there is no drama among travellers and when you travel alone you are sure to see everything on your to do list.
 But travelling alone can also be a little terrifying, especially sleeping alone in a hotel room.
 I have had a few scary nights, but at the same time I can watch TV and eat in bed without worrying about anyone else.